HOW THE NO SURPRISES ACT AFFECTS THE UNINSURED

 When it comes to surprise medical bills, it’s the No Surprises Act, originally passed during the Donald Trump Administration, that took effect on January 1, 2022.

 The No Surprises Act (NSA) protects individuals with private health insurance from surprise medical bills.
-In other words, if you are insured by a company that is not Medicare or Medicaid and receive emergency medical care, a scheduled procedure at an in-network facility, or services from an out-of-network air ambulance then in most circumstances, you will not be billed at “out of network” rates or receive a “balance bill” for the amount not covered by insurance.
+In other words, if you are insured by a company that is not Medicare or Medicaid and receives emergency medical care, a scheduled procedure at an in-network facility, or services from an out-of-network air ambulance then in most circumstances, you will not be billed at “out of network” rates or receive a “balance bill” for the amount not covered by insurance.
 This law, signed by President Trump in 2020 and now being implemented under President Biden, goes a long way in protecting consumers from what the industry calls “balance billing.”
 If you have questions or complaints, please reach out to the Montana Commissioner of Securities & Insurance—Policyholder Services at 406-444-2040.

 “The No Surprises Act is likely one of the most significant bi-partisan laws protecting American healthcare consumers in more than a decade.”
 Commissioner Troy Downing said, “This law helps protect the consumer from getting caught in the crossfire between health care providers and insurance companies and gives them important protections that can often shield them from financial ruin or bankruptcy from surprise medical bills.”